jnozzi/cocoadev.com/SiteContent/General/PreventNewBlankDocument.markdown

 ----

-[[NSApplication]]'s -applicationShouldOpenUntitledFile: is what you're looking for.
+General/NSApplication's -applicationShouldOpenUntitledFile: is what you're looking for.

 ----